 The Location Data Type is used to refer to a specific location.
 The Location Data Type is important when leveraging Maps within an application or the Place Search Input Control.
 In order to use the Location Data Type, a Place Object has to be created in AirData first since the Location Data Type does not come created out of the box.
 Locations can be used for pin pointing a specific address, getting the latitude and longitude of a location, or getting a user's current location.

 The Location Data Type has the following properties:

 String that contains a friendly readable address of the particular place.
 Typically referred to as a postal address.

 Unique ID of the specific location in the Google Places database.
-See the Place IDs documentation for more detail.

 The name for the specific location.
 For example if the address is matched to a park, then the park name will surface under the name property.
 (4 Jersey St, Boston, MA 02215 -> Fenway Park)